algolia/instantsearch/docgen/src/gettingstarted.md

 ## Before we start

-As mentionned earlier react-instantsearch is meant to be used with Algolia.
+As mentionned earlier, react-instantsearch is meant to be used with Algolia.

 Therefore, you'll need the credentials to an Algolia index.
 Here are the credentials to an already configured index: